Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 Black Friday Crisis Timeline

-Figure 11.1: Timeline of the Black Friday 2017 crisis that led to the creation of the Adaptive Granularity Strategy
+Figure 11.1: Timeline of the Black Friday 2017 crisis that led to the creation of Adaptive Granularity Governance: The Khan Microservice Pattern

 The executive team demanded answers.
 The board questioned the entire microservices strategy.
 My career was on the line.